apache/mesos/docs/upgrades.md

 In order to upgrade a running cluster:

 1. Install the new master binaries and restart the masters.
-2. Install the new slave binaries and restart the slaves.
+2. Install the new agent binaries and restart the agents.
 3. Upgrade the schedulers:
   * For Java schedulers, link the new native library against the new JAR.
 The JAR contains API above changes.
 A 0.21.0 JAR will work with a 0.22.0 libmesos.
 A 0.22.0 JAR will work with a 0.21.0 libmesos if explicit acks are not being used.
 0.22.0 and 0.21.0 are inter-operable at the protocol level between the master and the scheduler.
   * For Python schedulers, upgrade to use a 0.22.0 egg.
 If constructing `MesosSchedulerDriverImpl` with `Credentials`, your code must be updated to pass the `implicitAcknowledgements` argument before `Credentials`.
 You may run a 0.21.0 Python scheduler against a 0.22.0 master, and vice versa.